yinpinglai/lcs_the_phone_book_application/README.md

       contacts.sort(key=_sort_by_name, reverse=True)
     return contacts
 ```
+*Figure 5.6.1 - The code snippet of the concrete implementation of the sort contact records function*

 Figure 5.6.1 illustrates the concrete implementation of the contact records.
 It takes contacts and order as parameters.
 It sorts the contact records by the name of each contact order in ascending or descending order.
 It uses the built-in sort function of a list object to carry out the sorting of contact records.